How to Find Inbuilt Games in Windows 10: Quick & Easy Ways

 - Under apps, select an alternate partition.

-With that said, we can conclude this article.
-Hopefully, you found some valuable insights in this article.
-Don’t forget to post your questions in the comments section below.
+Hopefully, you found where microsoft store install games in this article.
+Don’t forget to post your questions or suggestions on this topic in the comments section below.